Anti-Venom: Powers and abilities

 Anyone possessed by the Anti-Venom symbiote possesses superhuman strength, durability, and stamina, an accelerated and fast healing factor, genetic memory, detection of its Symbiote offspring, wall-crawling, web-generating abilities, spider-senses, immunity to Spider-Man's spider-senses, and camouflage.

-Unlike the other Symbiotes, the original Anti-Venom symbiote used by Eddie Brock is immune to fire, heat, and sound-based attacks.
+The original Anti-Venom symbiote is immune to heat and sound-based attacks, the traditional weaknesses of symbiotes.
 In addition, the Anti-Venom symbiote can produce antibodies that can "cure" a person afflicted by things like radioactivity, parasites, diseases, and drugs.
 The new Anti-Venom symbiote used by Flash Thompson has the ability to heal physical injuries as well.
-Due to its failed attempt at curing Spider-Man's radiation-based powers, the Anti-Venom symbiote causes Spider-Man's powers to cancel out when they are too close of each other.

-However, Anti-Venom does possess a few weaknesses of its own.
-It is vulnerable to high concentrations of Norman Osborn's super-venom via Freak's DNA.
-Additionally since Martin Li's Lightforce touch created the symbiote, Mister Negative's Darkforce touch can interfere or halt Anti-Venom's healing abilities.
-Also as seen during the Spider-Island event, overusing his healing powers can cause Anti-Venom's powers to weaken.

 Other versions

 In What If?
 Peter Parker became Kraven the Hunter where Peter Parker killed Kraven the Hunter and replaced Kraven as the new hunter, Madame Web hired Anti-Venom, Spider-Woman and Mac Gargan to stop Peter.
 Despite being successful in mortally injuring him, they were all defeated.